skruv/skruv/index.md

 ## Architecture

 * state.js is a recursive proxy for plain objects and arrays.
-It takes in an initial state object and a callback and returns a state that will recursivley listen for changes and call the callback on change
+It takes in an initial state object and can then be used as a generator to listen for changes.
+It is recursive, so subobjects or subarrays can also be listened to.
 * vDOM.js is a function that takes in a vDOM and target root and renders to a DOM node.
 Since it renders directly to the root (not inside it) it returns a HTMLElement or SVGElement that is a reference to the new root.
+This is because skruv does not render to a child of the root, instead it renders to the root itself so that for example body can be the root.
 * html.js are helper functions to create a vDOM tree.
 Also exposes a function called `h` and `textNode` to create arbitrary vDOM nodes and a tagged template function called `css` to help with creating styles.
 The HTML element `var` and the SVG element `switch` are suffixed by Elem (`varElem` and `switchElem`) because the names are reserved in js.